Chinatsuway/NWPU-note/NXC5028_Polymer_Degradation.md

 ### **Blend**

-Unsaturated polymers is easy to oxidation, like nature rubber, blending with EPDM, which is more sensitive to ozone and react with ozone before the polymer.
+Unsaturated polymers is easy to oxidation, like nature rubber, blending with EPDM(Ethylene-Propylene-Diene Monomer), which is more sensitive to ozone and react with ozone before the polymer.

 # Degradations